jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

   b.
 The technology doesn’t need to have any larger screen size
   c.
 The developers of these technologies were seeking to emulate the popular VT-100 and VT-220 terminals they used prior.
   d.
-Hey its Windows, do they need a reason?
+Hey it's Windows, do they need a reason?
 4) What is the key combo sequence you can hit to switch to a new virtual terminal in Linux?
   a.
 Alt + Ctrl + Del
   b.
 Alt + Ctrl + F1 - F7